os-lecture/2023S-os-lectures/lec3/p1-osviewarch.md

 * How to achieve isolation?

 ---
-#### Isolation can:
+#### Isolation can solve the following problems:
-- prevent program X from destroying or monitor program Y
+- prevent program X from destroying or monitoring program Y
    - read/write memory, 100% CPU usage, change file descriptors
 - Prevent processes from interfering with the operating system
 - Protection from malicious programs, viruses, trojans and bugs
-   - erroneous processes may try to trick the hardware or the kernel
+   - erroneous processes may try to trick the hardware or kernel

 ---
 #### What is Isolation?
 - **Definition** of isolation
    - Applications can not **affect** (or disrupt) the normal **execution** of other applications/OS.
-There is no information **disclosure** in the whole system.
+There is no secret **leakage** in the whole system.
 - The **Essence of Isolation**
    - Appears only when there is a need to exchange information or share resources
 - Isolation doesn't mean to forbid resource/information share